IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 ![Select your architecture](images/choose-application-template.png)

-This screen allows you to configure your selected Architecture, in the tutorial you are just going to use the default configuration.
+This screen allows you to configure your selected Architecture, for the tutorial you are just going to use the default configuration.

 * Click `Create`.

 ![Home Screen](images/choose-your-patterns.png)

 You have successfully created an Intent Architect application.
-* Intent Architect will now download and install modules based on the application setup wizard you just went through.
+* Intent Architect will now configure your application, based on your choices in application setup wizard.
+In the background it is downloading and installing the relevant Intent modules.
 * You should see a `Ready` message in the bottom left, when this process is complete.

 ![Application created](images/application-created.png)

-Next you will be designing the more functional aspects of your system, starting with Domain modeling.
+Next you will be designing the more functional aspects of your application, starting with Domain modeling.

 ## Model your domain